 My main concern with adding a large AdSense unit right below my post titles was that some of the loyal readers could get annoyed with it.
 At the same time I knew that loyal readers become ad blind quite fast, and that the bulk of my money would come from organic visitors (i.e., people coming via search engines to my posts).

-To solve this problem I decided to display the large rectangle only on posts older than seven days (using the Why Do Work WordPress plugin).
+To solve this problem I decided to display the large rectangle only on posts older than seven days.
 It worked like a charm, as loyal readers don’t even notice the ad units when they are browsing through my recent posts, and organic visitors almost always see the ads because they usually land on posts older than seven days.

 6. I started using AdSense for Search